DavesCodeMusings/raspberry-cobbler/docs/phase5.md

     gateway 192.168.1.1
 ```

-Bring up the interface and check its status
+Bring up the interface and check its status, similar to the way we brought up the loopback.

 ```
 ~ # ifup eth0